 Parents and school systems are encouraged to visit our program and to make student referrals.
 When a school district makes the referral an educational packet is sent which includes but is not limited to: the student’s current IEP/ITP, current evaluations, behavior support plans and progress reports.
 Parents are asked to tour the program and meet with the Educational Coordinators and Director to understand methodologies, practices, interventions and systems that lay the foundation of the school.

 Our school team will also visit the student’s current educational placement, if one exists, and the student will then be asked to make at least one visit to our center in order for the school team to make a second observation within the structure of our program.

 A similar process occurs when the parents are interested in making a private placement.

-If Wings Learning Center agrees that the student is a good fit, then contracts and individual service agreements are developed and signed by all parties.
+If WINGS agrees that the student is a good fit, then contracts and individual service agreements are developed and signed by all parties.
 Students may start on a half day schedule at first if needed.
-During the first 60 to 90 days the Wings Team makes formal and informal assessments.
+During the first sixty to ninety days, the WINGS team makes formal and informal assessments.